apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 As you have probably guessed, we define two (local) values `mid` and `midVal`.
 The value `mid` is the average of `low` and `high`.
-The operator `\div` is simply integer division, which is usually written as `/` in programming languages.
+The operator `\div` is simply integer division, which is usually written as `/` or `//` in programming languages.
 The value `midVal` is the value at the location `mid + 1`.
 Since the TLA+ sequence `INPUT_SEQ` has indices in the range `1..Len(INPUT_SEQ)`, whereas we are computing zero-based indices, we are adjusting the index by one,